 During the intake process, our team of specialists looks at multiple factors to determine the needs of the patient.
 We then recommend the best diagnostic team to meet your child's specific needs.
 We work in collaboration with three specialty clinics to which your child could be referred:

 - UVM Medical Center Developmental Behavioral Pediatrics: This clinic is located at 1 South Prospect Street in Burlington and serves children 0 to 8 years old.
-There is an option for telemedicine, which means some appointments could be conducted by video, depending on your needs.
+There is an option for eHealth, which means some appointments could be conducted by video, depending on your needs.

 - Vermont Center for Children, Youth and Families (VCCYF) Autism Assessment Clinic: This clinic, housed within Child and Adolescent Psychiatry, is located at 1 South Prospect Street in Burlington, and serves children and adolescents 0 to 18 years old.